awused/aw-rss/README.md

 `go get -u github.com/awused/aw-rss`

-Run `npm install` and `npm run-script prod` in the project root to build and compress the frontend.

 Copy `aw-rss.toml.sample` to `~/.config/aw-rss/aw-rss.toml` or `~/.aw-rss.toml` and fill it out according to the instructions.

 Run `aw-rss` and navigate to `http://localhost:9092` or the port you configured to access the application.
 The process will shut down cleanly if killed with ctrl-C/SIGINT.